MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/product-insights.md

 # Product attributes insight

+(This topic is pre-release documentation and is subject to change.)

 ## Overview

 Customers often search online to compare features of competing products or services before making a decision.
 For example, customers who are interested in purchasing a new computer may care more about one feature than another (for example, screen size vs. battery life).

 **Commonly searched keywords** provides a view with the top 5 keywords associated with your, or any, products or services.

 > [!div class="mx-imgBorder"]